schoolofdevops/openshift-labguide/chapters/10_kubernetes_autoscaling.md

-# Kubernetes Horizonntal Pod Autoscaling
+# Auto Scaling with Openshift

-With Horizontal Pod Autoscaling, Kubernetes automatically scales the number of pods in a replication controller, deployment or replica set based on observed CPU utilization (or, with alpha support, on some other, application-provided metrics).
+With Horizontal Pod Autoscaling, openshift automatically scales the number of pods in a replication controller, deployment or replica set based on observed CPU utilization (or, with alpha support, on some other, application-provided metrics).

-The Horizontal Pod Autoscaler is implemented as a Kubernetes API resource and a controller.
+The Horizontal Pod Autoscaler is implemented as a openshift API resource and a controller.
 The resource determines the behavior of the controller.
 The controller periodically adjusts the number of replicas in a replication controller or deployment to match the observed average CPU utilization to the target specified by user

 ### Prerequisites